 The WUF has been organized by the United Nations since 2001 with the aim of highlighting one of today’s most pressing issues: rapid urban expansion and its impact on communities, cities, economies, climate change, and politics.
-The issue of cities’ impact on biodiversity is more emerging, but will be on the agenda, particularly following COP16 ON BIODIVERSITY the week before the WUF.
-In this context, the subject of waste management is an essential one, which still needs to be addressed further.
+The issue of waste management is essential, but remains to be addressed in more depth in this forum which tends to focus on habitat and transport as priorities.

 First held in 2002 in Nairobi, Kenya, it has been held every two years since then, all over the world.
 This forum, initiated by UN-HABITAT, is the leading international conference on urban development, involving all city stakeholders: public, private, civil society, and academic, so that they can share their experiences with the aim of defining common guidelines.